🔷Euclidean Clustering Point Cloud Segmentation

 This operator has two versions:

-Both have identical core functions and parameters, only differing in the type of point cloud data processed. |
+Both have identical core functionality and parameters, differing only in the point cloud data types they process. |

 Parameter Description |

-Defines the maximum distance threshold for a point to be added to a cluster during the clustering process.
-This is also the search radius when finding neighboring points. |
+Defines the maximum distance threshold within which a point can be added to a cluster during the clustering process.
+This is also the search radius for finding neighboring points. |

 |